StetHD/billiards-at-nyu/README.md

 which should simplify building the CSS framework for the site.
 I will likely be using Sass for this, as it has a pretty simple and well documented API.

-- In page server-client communication
+- In page server-client communication (tbd with research)

 Trying to communicate between server and client without requiring the usage of GET and POST methods, i.e. interactive communication with server fully